(Note: although this article refers to mothers and daughters, much of it applies for fathers and sons!)

 Mother’s choosing not to talk about the topic of body changes sends a message to their daughters that this topic is NOT OKAY TO TALK ABOUT.
 The risk here is that normal feelings or concerns might be kept inside, boundaries may not be clear, and the possible resulting difficulty in sharing or expressing oneself in these areas might remain limited, as would be finding healthy solutions.
 Being able to discuss such things openly could easily shed light and simplify things that seem overwhelming, and even save a marriage.
 The physical component may have been dealt with superficially but what of the world of emotions and personal experience?
 How will they learn to develop emotional intimacy with their partners if they can’t have a safe space to discuss difficult topics with their own mothers?

 By embracing these changes in your daughter, there is a wonderful opportunity to foster connection between you and your daughter, especially now that your daughter is beginning to pull away from the family and deepen her connections with her peers.
-Menarche is a vital part of the life cycle, a time to be in wonder and awe at the beauty of nature, when exciting changes are happening to a girl, who are becoming inheritors to amazing powers of creation.
+Menarche is a vital part of the life cycle, a time to be in wonder and awe at the beauty of nature, when exciting changes are happening to girls, who are becoming inheritors to amazing powers of creation.
 Awkward as these conversations may be for both of you, your daughter wants and needs the information from her mom; you get a chance to make her feel normal, safe, grown up, and proud of herself.
 You also get to share your own experiences with her, letting her know that you do understand.
 You too have had similar experiences.
 She is not alone.

 It is a chance to become closer with your child, to position yourself as her confidante, letting her know that you are open to any questions or concerns she may have. .
 Show her you are comfortable and low key with these issues, and she’ll come to you with more of her secrets and questions.
 Share your own experiences with her.